jclement/blog/content/post/2021/fastapi/index.md

 ## Production Deployment

-On a new VM with Docker and `docker-compose` deployed, let's configure this to work for real (I'm using the domain `demo.zeos.ca` for this...)
+On a new VM with Docker and `docker-compose` deployed, let's configure this to work for real (I'm using the domain `demo.erraticbits.ca` for this...)

 Create `/docker/demo/docker-compose.yml` as: